astronomer/airflow-guides/guides/install.md

 tags: ["Astronomer Platform", "Airflow", "Getting Started"]
 ---

-**The purpose of this guide is to describe the Astronomer Platform v0.3.0 installation process for platform owners and end users.**

-This is where we recommend getting started with the Astronomer Platform.

----

-For the purpose of this doc, our application domain is `mercury.astronomer.io`.
-You should set this value to your desired domain name.
+For the purpose of this doc, our installation domain is `mercury.astronomer.io`.
+You should set this value to your desired installation domain name.

-## 1. Generate the SSL/TLS certificates
+## 1. Generate SSL/TLS certificates

 We'll create two SSL certs: